OndraM/ci-detector/README.md

 PHP library to detect continuous integration environment and to provide a unified interface to read the build information.

+## Why

+This library is useful if you need to detect whether some CLI script/tool is running in an automated environment (on a CI server).
+Based on that, your script may behave differently (for example hide some information which relevant only for a real person - like status bar, etc.).

+Plus, you may want to detect some information about the current build: build ID, git commit, branch etc.
+For example, if you'd like to record these values to log, publish them to Slack, etc.

+## How

 The detection is based on environment variables injected to the build environment by each CI server.
 However, these variables are named differently in each CI.
-This library contains adapters for many supported CI servers to handles these differences, so you can make your scripts (and especially CLI tools) portable to multiple build environments.
+This library contains adapters for many supported CI servers to handle these differences, so you can make your scripts (and especially CLI tools) portable to multiple build environments.

 ## Supported continuous integration servers